Does Pet Insurance Cover Emergency Visits?

 Make sure to read the exclusions section of your policy carefully to be aware of what’s not covered.

-Conditions that can affect both sides of the body, such as hip dysplasia or cataracts, may not be covered if one side was already affected before your policy’s waiting period ended.
+Conditions that can affect both sides of the body, such as orthopedic conditions or cataracts, may not be covered if one side was already affected before your policy’s waiting period ended.

 Essentially, if one hip was bad before the policy, treatment for the other hip might not be covered either.
 Understanding bilateral exclusions can help you assess the true value of the insurance for your pet’s specific health needs.